UniversalDependencies/docs/ext-format.md

 release id, file path and sentence id.
 These three parts are separated by spaces, not slashes, because the release id itself contains slashes.

+The `source_sent_id` attribute is optional and may be omitted if the file belongs to a standalone corpus rather than a stand-off annotation layer.
+On the other hand, the `sent_id` attribute is required even if there is a `source_sent_id` attribute in the same sentence.
+It is not even required that the value of `sent_id` is identical to the last part of `source_sent_id`, although it often makes sense and may be required by individual annotation projects.
+The only requirement is that the value of `sent_id` is unique—at least within the file in which it appears, but a project may require that it is unique across a set of files that constitute a corpus.

 <pre>
 # global.columns = ID FORM UPOS HEAD DEPREL MISC PARSEME:MWE
 # source_sent_id = http://hdl.handle.net/11234/1-2837 UD_German-GSD/de_gsd-ud-train.conllu train-s1682
+# sent_id = train-s1682
 # text = Der CDU-Politiker strebt einen einheitlichen Wohnungsmarkt an, auf dem sich die Preise an der ortsüblichen Vergleichsmiete orientieren.
 1	Der	DET	2	det	_	*
 2	CDU	PROPN	4	compound	SpaceAfter=No	*